How Would you Like to get Paid a few Thousand to lay Around and be fed?

-There is also a government website which lists others here.
+There is a government website that lists options here.
 I reached out to a few but got no response so can only speak about the one I did.

 While I was in there I got lots of tips and advice from others who have done it a few times.
 Here they are:

 I already mentioned this, but do not be in the first group to test anything.

 Always aim to be a few groups later so they already know the possible side effects.

 The outpatient visits can take up a chunk of travel time and interrupt your day.

 For example, 20 times I need to go back for a quick checkup with a blood test, blood pressure and temperature taken as well as the doctor checking everything.

 For me, it was 1-hour travel plus 10 to 30 minutes in the clinic.
 Others had significantly longer travel time, up to 2 hours each way.

 Find clinical trials with fewer outpatient visits to minimise disruption to your life.